Melanie provides executive leadership and artistic vision for the organisation as a whole.

 Somil Goyal was born & educated in India, and has lived & worked in six countries in Asia & Europe.
 His professional focus is business & economic growth through creative use of information technology.
 Working in banking and consulting, Somil has built high performance teams that constructively challenge the current state.
 Somil is a member of a number of visual arts institutions (including Chisenhale Art Place).
 He has a personal passion for arts, especially for its ability to bring people from diverse backgrounds together.
 Somil is a Mechanical Engineer with a Post Graduate Diploma in Management.

 Having ignored her father’s advice to become a lawyer, Ritula graduated in History from Warwick University in 1988.
 Soon afterwards, she joined the Radio 4 production team based in Birmingham.
 After a spell in regional TV news, she joined the Today programme.
 Seven years and many nightshifts later, Ritula made the short journey across London to Bush House and the BBC World Service — where she became one of the presenters of the daily news show The World Today.
 She found herself presenting the programme from a variety of unlikely locations, including a building site at the back of a mosque in Tehran and under a table on a rooftop in Moscow (the only place where the equipment was protected from the snow).
 Ritula is now the main presenter of The World Tonight on BBC Radio 4, a daily news and current affairs programme.
 The main focus of The World Tonight is international affairs so Ritula regularly travels for work – in the past twelve months, she’s been to China, India, Iran, the US and much of Europe.
 Ritula has also a made a number of documentaries, writes a weekly newsletter and is an ambassador for the British Asian Trust.
 In 2011 she won Media Professional of the Year at the Asian Women of Achievement Awards and the GG2 Media Award in 2013.

 Rodrigo Orrantia is an art historian and curator who specialises in photography and the moving image.
 His primary research interest concerns photography as an expanding field, as it connects with printmaking, film, sculpture, text, sound and localised performance.
 Since graduating from the Historical and Contemporary Photography MA at Sotheby’s Institute of Art, London, he has developed exhibition programmes with national and international artists, more recently Essence of Place, a group show of three generations of Latin American artists working with photography, identity and place, for Mummery+Schnelle Gallery in London.
 He has art-directed and coordinated exhibitions for major museums and galleries in the United Kingdom, including the National Media Museum, Manchester Museum of Science and Industry, and the Science Museum in London.
 During his career, Orrantia has developed a keen interest in the governance and development of art institutions.
 In 2010 he worked on the Young Professionals in Arts Boards programme Arts & Business in London, and in 2012 attended the Clore Leadership Programme, focusing on funding and strategic development for cultural institutions and projects.
 His relationship with Iniva spans more than five years, with a close relation to many of their past curators and directors, through researched-based work at the Stuart Hall Library for his Masters degree and curatorial projects.

 Adam Epstein works at leading international law firm Mishcon de Reya LLP, where he has been a partner since 2000.
 He leads Mishcon’s highly regarded practice defending clients against the financial services regulatory bodies.
-For more than 20 years, Adam has defended some of the biggest enforcement cases to emerge.
+For some 25 years, Adam has defended some of the biggest enforcement cases to emerge.
 He also leads the firm’s professional discipline practice, advising professionals who are facing challenge or investigation by regulatory or enforcement bodies.
 He has extensive experience in front of Courts and tribunals, and is widely recognised in the legal directories as a leading individual in his field.
 Adam has a strong sense of communal responsibility, and spent a number of years as a governor of his local comprehensive school.
 He has a keen interest in the arts in general and on contemporary visual arts in particular.